Scotland

 By car

-There is 24-hour parking available at Prestwick Town statioStationn.
+There is 24-hour parking available at Prestwick Town station.
 You will need to download the JustPark App

 If you have left your car at the start point, then you can catch a train to Edinburgh and change for trains to Glasgow and then Prestwick Town.
 It takes around 2 hours.